thecoshman/thecoshman.github.com/_posts/rest/2013-12-02-VerbsNounsAdjectives.markdown

 As short as this article is, it is actually taking me longer than I expected to write.
 This is partial because I want to make sure I don't get things wrong; but a good part of it is because I have not spared enough for this.
-So far I have covered the three methods that HTTP 1.0 started with, and I want to get something up, so I shall tackle the methods introduced by HTTP 1.1 next time.
+So far I have covered the three methods that HTTP 1.0 started with.
+I will tackle the methods introduced by HTTP 1.1 in my next post.